sshuklarohan/DIscord_AI_moderator-assistant/README.md

 ## Summary

-This discord bot utilizes OpenAI's gpt 4 chat completion to assist users with their activities, whilst also using OpenAI's moderation feature to enforce server guidlines
+This discord bot utilizes OpenAI's gpt 4 chat completion to assist users with their activities, whilst also using OpenAI's moderation feature to enforce server guidelines

 ### 1. Chat with bot